ashwinprabhukp/ashwinprabhukp/README.md

 Welcom to my profile.
 Below is a brief introo on what I am currently upto.

-- 🔭 I’m currently fasicanted about anything related to Machine learning, deep learning and AI
+- 🔭 Fasicanted about anything related to Machine learning, deep learning and AI
 - 🌱 I’m currently learning NLP
 - 📫 reach me at ashwinprabhukp@gmail.com